haysconun/blastospim-processing-pipeline-Jupyter/README.md

 # BLASTOSPIM Instance Segmentation and Tracking Pipeline (Jupyter notebook) for your own machine (no GPU)
+# Please see below for installation instructions on a machine with GPUs

 ## Step 1: Installing MATLAB & Python and downloading sample files